 Dental implants are durable, long-lasting solutions to replace one or more missing teeth.
 In addition to functioning like a natural tooth, dental implants provide a beautiful, natural-looking appearance.
 If you are ready to replace lost teeth, strengthen your bite and improve your confidence in social and professional interactions, The Smile Centre can help.

 To discuss your dental implant options with one of our experienced dentists, please complete the form on this page or call today to schedule a free initial consultation.
 If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
-If you live in or around Florida, please contact us online or at 941-497-5451.
+If you live in or around Florida, please contact us online.
 We welcome patients from Sarasota, Bradenton and neighboring Florida communities.

 On this page, we discuss: